Just launched: create branches with your PII already anonymized - test with production-like data, no manual setup

-Connect Micronaut Kotlin to Postgres on Neon
+Connect a Micronaut Kotlin application to Neon Postgres

 Learn how to make server-side queries to Postgres from a Micronaut Kotlin application